 Photoshop tutorial overlay mode part 2 using color with overlay blending mode for your digital painting.
-In part 1, Photoshop tutorial using Overlay mode, I explained how to use overlay mode with gray-scale or black and white range, now we are going discuss the use of colors.

 To me, overlay mode is extremely useful tool to create color scheme once you have your value established in your digital painting.
 If you’ve read my blog and watched my video tutorials for a while, you will know that I usually work in monochromatic (and/or gray-scale) first in most of my digital paintings.
 Like many professional digital artists and painters, you begin with drawing, establish shapes, create light and shadow (value), apply color paint, then figure out edges.
 Similar process also applies in oil painting.
 Only occasionally I start of with colors right away.